 If there is an aberration in this cell division, the 21st pair doesn’t separate and one resultant cell may have 22 chromosomes and the other cell may have 24 chromosomes.
 When the cell with 24 chromosomes from the father or mother fuses with the cell with 23 chromosomes, the resultant cell has 47 chromosomes with three 21st chromosomes.
 The cell with 24 chromosomes has the undivided 21st pair.

 There is another form of the condition where one triplicated 21st chromosome attaches to the 14th or 15th chromosome and the total chromosome number is 46.
 This is called the ‘Robertsonian Translocation’ type.

 One in seven hundred births is a child with Down Syndrome.
 The exact cause has not been ascertained yet.
-But researches say “the older the mother, the chances of having a Down Syndrome child is more”.
-In 90% of cases, the mother is the carrier of the extra chromosome and father is the carrier occasionally.
+In 90% of cases, the mother is the carrier of the extra chromosome and the father is the carrier occasionally.
 Experts say that anything that could affect cell division could be a cause, for e.g., maternal stress, alcoholism, radiation too.

-How to confirm the diagnosis as Down Syndrome?
+How to confirm the diagnosis of Down Syndrome?

 - Karyotype presented as a photomicrograph of cell confirms the diagnosis.
 Cells to be studied are extracted from the body of the person suspected to have Down Syndrome